MARS-Group-HAW/MARS-Group-HAW.github.io/src/pages/student-work/theses.md

   pathPdf: The path to the PDF file of the thesis (/img/student-work/theses/<filename>.pdf) -->

 <StudentWork
-  title="Comparing Theories of Human Behaviour by Implementing them in MARS Agents: An Interdisciplinary Approach Based on the HuB-CC Framework" author="Nima Ahmady-Moghaddam" type="ba" description="This thesis is concerned with the implementation of theories of human behavior as well as an agent architecture informed by domain expertise in an agent-based model written in MARS.
-A conceptual modeling framework called HuB-CC was used to identify, classify, and select the theories.
-The modeling approach was developed in an interdisciplinary exchange with the authors of the HuB-CC framework.
-The model results as well as the quality of the designed architecture are analyzed and potential avenues of further inquiry are explored." semesterYear="ws2021" pathPdf="/img/student-work/theses/ahmady-moghaddam_ba_thesis.pdf" />

-<StudentWork
   title="Bestimmung einer Gruenen Welle bei Lichtsignalschaltungen für Alster-Fahrradfahrer durch agentenbasierte Simulation mithilfe des MARS-Frameworks"